Cycling Through an American Town

 Before she had a chance to finish, she was interrupted by a chorus of "Sshhh's" rippling through the crowd.
 Things got quiet, and one of the cyclists climbed up onto the pedestal below the statue.
 Once there, she took off her helmet, and with her loudest voice, addressed the crowd.

-"You all know why we’re here today....
-We've been given a job to do in the re-building effort, and it’s high time we got on with it..."
+"You all know why were here today....
+We've been given a job to do in the re-building effort, and its high time we got on with it..."

 Her enthusiasm increased, and with a tone bordering on jubilation, she shouted out the task at hand.